 We also benefited from having industry veterans coming onboard to help the effort.
 Between them, they had multiple decades of experience creating technical standards for other industry bodies including IEEE and W3C.
 This effort ensured that come Consensus 2018, the EEA unveiled version 1 of the Enterprise Ethereum Technical Specification standard, which was a major milestone for the group.

 Version 2 of the specification was launched roughly 6 months later at Devcon 4 in Prague, along with version 0.1 of the Offchain Compute specification.
 Since then two revisions of the specification have been published per year.The most recent, version 4 was released at Devcon 5 in Osaka.
-Released versions of these specs are available here, and the current editors draft can be viewed here.
+You can view the released versions of these specs and also, the current editor's draft.

 All of the collaboration for the Technical Specification is achieved via GitHub, in a very similar manner to the production of specifications by W3C.
 Contributors meet weekly to discuss specific issues.
 Face to face meetings are held twice a year for attendees to go deeper on various parts of the specification.
 These meetings are fantastic as they bring together everyone into the same room from various continents.

 It's been fascinating as the chair to see how the discussions have evolved during the past two years.
 When the group first started, it was fairly easy to keep up with the nuances of the discussions.
 The teams working on the technology were relatively small and hadn’t been doing it for too long.
 Now, you have much larger teams going very deep with parts of the technology which makes for some pretty low-level conversations that you must pay attention to so you’re not left behind!

 This too is reflected by the diversity of contributors to the most recent specification.
 There were contributions from 55 individuals from over 20 different companies spanning 4 continents (version 1 had less than half the number of individual contributors).